jchapman3773/Capstone-1/README.md

 Language_English | Current_Status | -

 ## EDA
-1100 out of the 1865 (59%) of the individuals were part of a violent act.
+1100 out of the 1865 (59%) of the individuals were involved in a violent act.

 Plot of the correlation heatmap for all the chosen features:
 ![heatmap](https://github.com/jchapman3773/Capstone-1/blob/master/plots/Correlation_Heatmap.png)